-27. Details relating to Partly Paid Notes (amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences (if any) of failure to pay, including any right of the Issuer to forfeit the Notes and interest due on late payment):

-[Not Applicable / Give details]

-(New forms of Global Note may be required for Partly Paid issues.)

-- 28. Details relating to Instalment Notes: - (i) Instalment Amount(s): [Not Applicable / Give details] - (ii) Instalment Date(s): [Not Applicable / Give details] - 29.
-Redenomination: [Applicable / Not Applicable]

-(If applicable, specify the applicable Day Count Fraction and any provisions necessary to deal with floating rate interest calculation (including alternative reference rates).)

-30. Other terms or special conditions: [Not Applicable / Give details]
+27. Details relating to Partly Paid Notes (amount of each payment comprising [Not Applicable / Give details] the Is each conse pay, i to for sue Price and date on which payment is to be made and quences (if any) of failure to ncluding any right of the Issuer feit the Notes and interest due te payment): (New forms of Global Note may be required for Partly Paid issues.)
+28. Details relating to Instalment Notes: (i) Instalment Amount(s): [Not Applicable / Give details] (ii) Instalment Date(s): [Not Applicable / Give details] 29.
+Reden nomination: [Applicable / Not Applicable] (If applicable, specify the applicable Day Count Fraction and any provisions necessary to deal with floating rate interest calculation (including alternative reference rates).)
+30. Other terms or special conditions: [Not Applicable / Give details] Distri bution 31. (i) If syndicated, names of Managers: [Not Applicable / Give names] (ii) Stabilisation Manager (if any): [Not Applicable / Give name] 32.
+If non-syndicated, name of relevant Dealer: [Not Applicable / Give name] 33.
+U.S. Selling Restrictions: [Reg.
+S Category 2; TEFRA D / TEFRA C / TEFRA not applicable] 34.
+Additional selling restrictions: [Not Applicable / Give details]

-Distribution

-31. (i) If syndicated, names of Managers:

-[Not Applicable / Give names]

-(ii) Stabilisation Manager (if any):

-[Not Applicable / Give name]

-32. If non-syndicated, name of relevant Dealer:

-[Not Applicable / Give name]

-33. U.S. Selling Restrictions:

-[Reg.
-S Category 2; TEFRA D / TEFRA C / TEFRA not applicable]

-34. Additional selling restrictions:

-[Not Applicable / Give details]